+Florida has more than 700 recognized springs, categorized by flow in cubic feet per second.
+First magnitude springs are those that discharge 100 cubic feet of water per second or greater.
 Florida has 33 first magnitude springs in 18 counties that discharge more than 64 million gallons of water per day.
 Spring discharges are used to determine groundwater quality and the degree of human impact on a spring's recharge area.
-Rainfall, surface conditions, soil type, mineralogy, the composition and porous nature of the aquifer system, flow, and length of time in the aquifer all contribute to groundwater chemistry.48
+Rainfall, surface conditions, soil type, mineralogy, the composition and porous nature of the aquifer system, flow, and length of time in the aquifer all contribute to groundwater chemistry.
+48